jawah/kiss-headers/README.md

 * Case insensitive with header name and attribute key.
 * Character `-` equal `_` in addition of above feature.
 * Any syntax you like, we like.

-## Your support

-Please 🌟 this repository if this project helped you! ✨ That would be very much appreciated. ✨

 ### ✨ Installation